 Important: Turn off all power to the heating and cooling system prior to doing any electrical work to avoid any chance of electrocution or injury.

 HVAC systems can be powered down at the breaker box.
-The power for some furnaces can be located directly of the boiler, usually with a toggle switch.
+The power for some furnaces can be located directly on the boiler, usually with a toggle switch.

 It is also a good practice to turn your current analog thermostat all the way down before disconnecting.

-Step 3: Remove the Faceplate off the Current Thermostat
+Step 3: Remove the Faceplate From the Current Thermostat

-With the wires exposed you will be able to test the wires with a circuit tester to confirm the power is disconnected.
-Look at the type and how many wires to determine your thermostat's compatibility.
-Line thermostats will have 2 thick wires, while a low voltage thermostat will have anywhere from 2 to 9 small gauge wire.
+With the wires exposed, you will be able to test the wires with a circuit tester to confirm the power is disconnected.
+Look at the type and number of wires in order to determine your thermostat's compatibility.
+Line thermostats will have two thick wires, while a low voltage thermostat will have anywhere from two to nine small-gauge wires.

 Caution: Many older analog thermostats contain a glass tube of mercury.
 Mercury is considered a hazardous material and must be disposed of properly.

 You will want to label, take a picture of, or make note of where the wires are connected before disconnecting them.